 About this course

-Working with a variety of willows, learn how to weave contemporary textured, painterly baskets, using the forward and reverse rope weave technique.
+Working with a variety of willows, learn how to weave a contemporary textured basket in which the pattern displays movement.
 Beginners start with straight sided shapes and more advanced students may try a more complex, bulbous shape.

 Course Description